Hello, thanks for helping out with translations. Here are a few important things to remember while translating.

 - You will occasionally come across the “%s” character when translating our websites.
 It represents a placeholder for a variable, untranslatable contents (such as internal URLs, image paths, etc.).
 You don’t have to worry about it, but you can change its position, if your language grammar requires so.
 Simply don’t remove it so that things don’t break.

 - Some strings contain HTML character entity references like “"” (double quotation mark), ““” (left double quotation mark) or “”” (right double quotation mark).
-Sometimes such HTML entities will auto-translate to the corresponding character, but using the HTML entity is preferred.
+Sometimes such HTML entities will auto-translate to the corresponding character.
+Since the website is formatted in the UTF-8 character set, using either is fine.

-- We supplied some translatable strings with a comment which gives the translator pointers in translating that specific string.
-In Transifex, clicking the small “details” button below the original text will display the comment for that string if there is any.
-The comments start with “i18n:”.
+- We added comments to some translatable strings to give the translator pointers in translating that specific string.
+In Transifex, this comment is displayed below the translation field, if there is any.
+The comments start with “translators:”.

 - Before you start translating a string, be sure to check for suggestions first.
 Someone might have already made a suggestion for a translation.
-You can check for suggestions by clicking the small “suggestions” button below the original text.
+Suggestions are displayed on the right hand side of the translation interface.

 That’s it!
 We hope you have as much fun translating the website as we had writing it.